samcorcos/recEngine/README.md

 ## Additional information

 Keep in mind that this package only allows users to vote on each item once, which works for most voting systems, but not all.

+## To Do

+1. Optimize performance by storing suggestions
+2. Configurable number of records stored, to allow developer to change performance `recEngine.config.numRecords`
+3. Add a method for finding similar users `recEngine.similarUsers`
+4. Add a method for finding similar items `recEngine.similarItems`